There are paid apps – one pays to download and use them – for example, 1Weather, Bouncer, Scanner Pro, or MediaMonkey.

 PayTM also offered person-to-person transfers before any other app could think of it, making it immensely popular.

-There are some crucial factors that you must factor in before you launch your free app in 2021 to make money:
+There are some crucial factors that you must factor in before you launch your free app to make money:

 - Proof of Concept for your idea is necessary before you invest in servers and other technological tools.
 If the concept is proven to be successful, then only should you move ahead.